knownunknowns/routing/README.md

 # routing
 Routing plugin for known cms to allow custom urls for pages.
-V basic, expermintal.
+Very basic, expermintal.